Oluwatayoh/tasks_board/README.md

 # tasks_board

 # login details
-enter "Prime" in the username box and click login button also can login with other users
+enter "prime" in the username box and click login button also can login with other users
-"ojotayoh"
+"ojotayoh",
 "Olawale"

 each users has their own tasks attached to them.